invoke-ai/InvokeAI/docs/installation/INSTALL_JUPYTER.md

 title: Running InvokeAI on Google Colab using a Jupyter Notebook
 ---

-# THIS NEEDS TO BE FLESHED OUT
+# THIS DOCUMENTATION IS UNFINISHED - VOLUNTEERS GRATEFULLY ACCEPTED

 ## Introduction